hicommonwealth/polkadot-secure-validator/README.md

         Endpoint = 45.243.244.130:51820
         ```

-    * Polkadot setup: create a Polkadot user and group and download the binary.
+    * edgeware setup: create a edgeware user and group and download the binary.

 * Public nodes:

-    * Start Polkadot service: the public nodes are started and we make the libp2p peer
+    * Start edgeware service: the public nodes are started and we make the libp2p peer
     id of the node available to ansible.
 The generated systemd unit looks like:

         ```
         [Unit]
-        Description=Polkadot Node
+        Description=edgeware Node

         [Service]
-        ExecStart=/usr/local/bin/polkadot \
+        ExecStart=/usr/local/bin/edgeware \
             --name sv-public-0 \
             --sentry